 Number and structure of R&D personnel - by occupation, qualification, sex.
+In 2011 also by age and citizenship.

 Size and structure of expenditure on R&D - by type of costs, source of funds, type of R&D activity.

 Size of expenditure in specific R&D fields (ICT, biotechnology, nanotechnology and nanomaterials).